The U.S. Travel Association is a dynamic, mission-driven association committed to increasing travel to and within the United States.

 - Work with outside stakeholders, including consultants and travel industry lobbyists.

-- Build/maintain business relationships with key associations, think tanks and nonprofits.
+- Build and maintain business relationships with key associations, think tanks and

 - Attend PAC events and other political and industry functions that often require attendance in early mornings or evenings.

-- Demonstrates and promotes a spirit of cooperation within and outside work unit.
+- Demonstrate and promote a spirit of cooperation within and outside work unit.

-- Ability to recognize the need for action, confront issues, take appropriate action and pursue an issue until the problem is solved.
+- Initiative: Recognizing the need for action; confronting issues and taking appropriate action; pursuing an issue until the problem is solved.

-- A problem-solver who identifies issues affecting the work unit or U.S. Travel Association and who takes early corrective action to avoid problems, as well as generate new ideas and practical solutions.
+- Problem Solving: Identifying problems affecting the work unit or U.S. Travel Association; taking early corrective action to avoid problems; generating new ideas and practical solutions.

 - Skilled in advocacy for the travel and tourism industry would be considered a plus but is not required.